aescarias/binid/README.md

 details: The Executable and Linkable Format (ELF) is a common standard file format used for executable files and shared libraries.
 It is the standard executable file format among Unix-likes.

 == metadata
+ELF Header:
-Class: 2
+  Class: 64-bit (0x2)
-Endianness: 1
+  Endianness: Little-endian (0x1)
   Version: 1
-Target ABI: 0
+  Target ABI: System V (0x0)
   Target ABI version: 0
+  Object file type: Executable (0x2)
+  Target ISA: AMD x86-64 architecture (0x3e)
+  Entry point address: 4194694
+  [...]
 ```

-For certain byte sequences, the information will be stripped after 256 characters.
+By default, byte sequences with more than 256 characters will be stripped.
 Specifying the `-a` option will print the entire byte sequence, though note that this can produce fairly large outputs.